No. 16 Squadron RAF: Cold War (1946–1991)

-As East-West relations cooled, No. 16 Squadron reformed at RAF Laarbruch in West Germany on 1 March 1958.
-The squadron was re-quipped with the English Electric Canberra B(I).8 and armed with the WE.177, a dual-key free-fall nuclear bomb.
-It maintained a state of permanent readiness, tasked with meeting the Soviet threat, in the expected conventional phase of war and with the use of tactical nuclear weapons.
+The Squadron reformed at RAF Laarbruch in West Germany on 1 March 1958, equipped with the English Electric Canberra B(I).8, as the last of four Canberra-equipped strike squadrons in RAF Germany.
+The principal role of the four squadrons was nuclear strike using US-owned Mark 7 nuclear bombs operated under a dual-key arrangement under Project E, with the Canberras using the Toss bombing technique to deliver the bomb on its target while escaping the bomb blast.
+Each of the four squadrons maintained a single nuclear-armed Canberra at 15 minutes readiness, but during the Cuban Missile Crisis in 1962, the requirement was increased to two armed Canberras held at readiness per squadron, and this regime remained in place after the crisis passed.
+In mid-1966, the Mark 7 bombs were replaced by US-owned B43 nuclear bombs that had previously been assigned to the RAF's recently-retired Vickers Valiant bombers, which allowed the use of the low-level Laydown delivery, which increased accuracy and reduced risks to the bomber.

 The Canberra gave way to the Blackburn Buccaneer S.2B on 16 October 1972.
 The squadron's twelve Buccaneers were equipped with a variety of conventional weapons and eighteen British WE.177 nuclear bombs.
 Although Buccaneers could carry two WE.177 weapons, after taking into account attrition in the conventional phase of a high-intensity European war, and after withholding some aircraft in reserve, RAF planners expected that squadron strength remaining would still be sufficient to deliver the nuclear weapons stockpile.
 The Buccaneer distinguished itself in many bombing exercises; among its victories included the winning of the Salmond Trophy in 1978 and 1979.